censorship-no-archive/ceno1/ceno-node/doc/CeNoProtocol2prop2.md

 **STORE** is used by the Transport Server to inform the Cache Server that it is prepared to send a new bundle.

+**ERROR** is used to report operational errors so that users of CeNo Client can be informed when something goes wrong.

 **_** is used to indicate that no message name exists for the message. i.e. only bundle contents are in the message.

 ## Protocol